kiruthikaa-codes/READefine/README.md

 ## What is Dyslexia?

-Dyslexia is a **language-based learning difference** that affects reading, writing, and spelling — unrelated to intelligence or vision.
+Dyslexia is a **language-based learning difference** that affects reading, writing, and spelling, unrelated to intelligence or vision.
 Symptoms include:

 - Difficulty decoding words